tcj2001/bitunix-automated-crypto-trading/README.md

       - If the trade is short and the short RSI > long RSI, it will close the trade
       - if the trade is long and current close is less bollinger band middle line , it will close the trade
       - if the trade is short and the current close is above bollinger band middle line , it will close the trade
+      - if the trade is long or short and the ADX is below 25 (WEAK), it will close the trade

 ## Installation